tailorv/quotes/README.md

 #### AUTHOR **{Maxwell Munene}**

-It is a quote tracking app used to keep track of all the famous quotes you might have in your mind.As a user you will be able to input a quote and will also be able to upvote or downvote it.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.
+This is a simple application where users can create quotes and have those quotes voted on whether they are terrible or inspirational.As a user you will be able to input a quote and will also be able to upvote or downvote it.
+This project was generated with Angular CLI version 12.1.2.